 - Do not use a gas power washer in tight or enclosed spaces because of the gas fumes it emits.

-If you are looking to purchase a pressure washer stop by and talk to the experts at Chenango Supply in Punta Gorda.
+If you are looking to purchase and use a pressure washer stop by and talk to the experts at Chenango Supply in Punta Gorda.
 When you go to the big box stores you can buy machines in all price ranges.
 There are many items to consider before buying on.
 The project you will be completing.
 You’ll want to compare power and flow.
 For instance you could get a powerful water pressure but it might only have a fan spray of half an inch!
 We can match you with the best pressure washer and teach you how use a pressure washer as well!